denali-design/denali-site/_docs/2.2.3/components/navbar.md

 ---
-title: 'Navbar'
+title: "Navbar"
 permalink: docs/:path
-excerpt: 'The Navbar is a horizontal bar that serves as the primary navigation for your product or site.
+excerpt: "The Navbar is a horizontal bar that serves as the primary navigation for your product or site.
 Denali&#39;s navbar is versatile and responsive.
-It can contain a variety of elements including logos, links, icons, and search fields.'
+It can contain a variety of elements including logos, links, icons, and search fields."
 layout: framed
 ---

 # {{ page.title }}

 {{ page.excerpt }}

-***
+---

 ## Sections

 Implement a navbar by creating a `<nav>` tag and adding the `.nav` class.

 ### Left

 Insert `<div class="nav-left">` to place content to the center of the navbar.

 {% capture navbar_left %}

 <nav class="nav">
   <div class="nav-left">
     <img class="nav-brand" src="/assets/images/denali-logo.png" alt="" />